DAWNCR0W/affine-mcp-server/README.md

 - Email/Password: ensure your instance allows password auth and credentials are valid
 - Cookie: copy cookies (e.g., `affine_session`, `affine_csrf`) from the browser DevTools after login
 - Token: generate a personal access token; verify it hasn’t expired
-- If using Email/Password and your MCP client shows a startup timeout, ensure `AFFINE_LOGIN_AT_START=async` (default) so login happens after the stdio handshake.
+- Startup timeouts: v1.2.2 includes a CLI wrapper fix and the default async login to avoid blocking the MCP handshake.
+Set `AFFINE_LOGIN_AT_START=sync` only if needed.

 Connection
 - Confirm `AFFINE_BASE_URL` is reachable